royerlab/arbol/README.md

 - Intercept stdout from C code so that printouts from libraries called from python are formatted too, unclear is that's possible.
 - Generate tree automatically by inspecting stack?
 - Interoperability with logging package?
 - How to handle multiple threads/processes?
-Right now, the printouts get inter;leaved stochastically which is messy and incomprehensible.
+Right now, the printouts get interleaved stochastically which is messy and incomprehensible.
 One idea is to capture all outputs from each thread, hold onto these outputs until the thread is done (perhaps via a dedicated 'holding' context manager), and ouput it all in order and separately.
 Probably doable.

 ## Contributions